rawitat/gtypist_lessons/programming_quotes.typ

 *:PHIL_10
-I:[10] Jordan Ellenberg, "How Not to Be Wrong: The Power of Mathmetical Thinking" S:Dividing one number by another is mere computation; knowing what to divide what :is mathematics.
+I:[10] Jordan Ellenberg, "How Not to Be Wrong: The Power of Mathmetical Thinking" S:Dividing one number by another is mere computation; knowing what to divide by :what is mathematics.

 *:PHIL_11
 I:[11] Rudy Rucker